Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ## Why AWO Exists

-AI now produces ideas faster than science can verify them.
+AI now generates discoveries faster than science can verify them.
-AWO closes that gap by making reproducibility a **governance system**, not a guideline.
+The result is insight without integrity.

+**AWO is the countermeasure** — a governance layer that forces every idea to prove itself before it earns the name “knowledge.”

 **Core Principles**